hyjiacan/vue-slideout/MIGRATIONS.md

 ## Upgrade to 3.x

-This section will guide you to upgrade Slideout to version 3.x.
+This section will guide you to upgrade Slideout from 2.x to version 3.x.

 **IMPORTANT BREAKING**